 We take seriously the “peer” of “peer review.”
 After having work accepted for publication, authors become reviewers, making the journal truly the collaborative work of a Research Network.
-For their constructive contribute to other community members’ work, reviewers are listed as Associate Editors in the journal.
+For their constructive contribute to other community members’ work, reviewers are listed as Reviewers in the journal.

 We don’t put undue weight on institutional affiliation, stage in career, previous publishing experience, national origins, or disciplinary perspective.
 If the article is excellent, it will be considered for publication.